MicrosoftDocs/xamarin-communitytoolkit/docs/effects/lifecycleeffect.md

 ![Pre-release API](~/images/pre-release.png)

-The `LifecycleEffect` allows the dev to know when a `VisualElement` has his renderer allocated in the memory by the Platform.
+The `LifecycleEffect` allows you to determine when a `VisualElement` has its renderer allocated by the platform.

 ## Syntax